 The ultimate destination of the Gibraltarian evacuees was London.
 The evacuees arrived in London at the time of the Blitz and when the Battle of Britain was in full swing.
 About 13,000 Gibraltar evacuees lived in London during the war, experiencing years of bombing as well as V1 attacks.
 Not all spent the war years in London: around 1,500 Gibraltarian evacuees were taken to Jamaica and a further 2,000 were sent to Madeira.

 I was one of the thousands of children evacuated to London and I still have vivid memories of those terrible years in London.
 Because of the bombing, my family had to be moved about six times during our four years in London.
-During those four years in London, there were some casualties among the Gibraltar evacuees, both from conventional bombing, and also towards the end of their stay in London, from flying bombs.
+Whilst we were living in central London, there were some casualties from the flying bombs among the Gibraltar evacuees.
 One of the first flying bombs to hit London fell close to the York Hotel by Oxford Street where my family was accommodated.
 I still remember the explosion and my mother, my two brothers and l lying on the floor of the hotel room as a result of the bang.

 At the end of the war, half the evacuees returned to Gibraltar to join their families.
 The remaining half went to live for four years in camps in Northern Ireland to await their gradual repatriation.
 Although the camps were safer and quieter than London, the living conditions in the Nissen huts left a lot to be desired.
 The evacuees, while appreciative of the hospitality extended to them by the people of Northern Ireland, did not fancy the thought of spending many winters there with no prospect of finding work.
 Due to the prolonged waiting period, around 2,000 of the 7,000 evacuees sent to Northern Ireland left the camps of their own accord, desperate to find work in London where they eventually settled.